Servebolt/servebolt-optimizer/README.md

 #### 3.5.38
 * Adapted the action scheduler cron script to check active status of WooCommerce per site, not per network.
 * Removed /favicon.ico from fast404 capability.
-* Updated Servebolt Linux 8 users control panel link from top menu.
+* Updated Servebolt Linux 8 users admin panel link from top menu.

 #### 3.5.37
 * Changed password on SVN/WordPress.org, trying to authenticate again and deploy.